techbuffalo/AoC2024/README.md

 # AoC2024
-My attempts at finishing AoC 2024
+All of my solutions the puzzles in AoC 2024